chrizzlekicks/virtualcolor/README.md

 # VIRTUAL COLOR

-This is the project repo for the new AUROOM landing page.
+Welcome to the repository of the new AUROOM landing page.
 Check the current status here:
 **[Virtual Color Landing Page](https://chrizzlekicks.github.io/virtualcolor/)**

 ## Project Description